 The financial strength and customer satisfaction ratings of homeowners insurance companies are important to consider when choosing the best company.
-Amica and Erie Insurance were rated the best for overall satisfaction in 2016, but a number of other companies were also rated favorably.
+Amica Insurance was rated the best for overall satisfaction in 2018, but a number of other companies were also rated favorably.
 Having a pool of well-rated companies allows shoppers to choose the right one based on smaller details.

 J.D.
 Power Ratings represent the following: 5-Among The Best, 4-Better Than Most, 3-About Average, 2-The Rest.

 Amica Mutual Insurance Company is perhaps the best homeowners insurance company in the U.S. The carrier was J.D.
-Power’s 2016 award recipient for both Homeowners Insurance and Property Insurance Claims categories.
-Amica Mutual was also recognized as being among the best across a number of categories.
+Power’s award recipient for both Homeowners Insurance, and Amica Mutual was also recognized as being among the best across a number of categories.
 The variety of coverage options offered and the price of premiums contributed to the award, as well as the clarity and accuracy of its billing.
 Out of all the companies included in the J.D.
-2016 Home Insurance Study, Amica Mutual was rated above all others in customer interaction with agents, representatives on the phone and the company’s website.
+Home Insurance Study, Amica Mutual was rated above all others in customer interaction with agents, representatives on the phone and the company’s website.

 As a mutual company, Amica is owned by its policyholders rather than stockholders or investors.
 It pays dividends – a sum of money paid regularly – to auto, home, marine and umbrella insurance policyholders.
 The dividends Amica policyholders receive will never be more than the annual cost of their premium, but the money can be put toward it.
 The company website says a typical dividend is about 20% of an annual premium.
 For example, if an Amica policyholder pays a $1,000 annual premium, they could expect to be offered a dividend of $200 resulting in a net cost of their policy of $800.
 Although dividends are not guaranteed, Amica says it has been paying them for more than 40 years, according to the company.